Visual Studio 2013 Update 3 Release Notes

 Code maps help you avoid getting lost in large code bases, unfamiliar code, or legacy code.
 For example, when you are debugging, you might have to look at code across many files and projects.
 Code maps help you navigate around these pieces of code and see relationships between them.
 You don't have to remember all this code, keep track of files, or draw a separate paper diagram.

 To learn more about code maps, see: Map dependencies in specific code using code maps in Visual Studio.

 Color-coding for links

-Links on code maps are now styled with colors to make it easier to quickly understand the map.
+Links on code maps are now styled with colors making it easier to understand the map.
 You can use the Legend to understand what each color represents.
 (Minimum edition: Ultimate)

 Drag and drop binaries to maps

 Simply create a new directed graph in Visual Studio and drag binaries from File Explorer and drop them onto this graph.
 Now you can explore these binaries.
 For example, you can show the assemblies that they reference.
 (Minimum edition: Ultimate)

 For more information, see: Code Map improvements in Visual Studio 2013 Ultimate Update 3.